 Miss Universe and its models, the @nft Instagram, and Steve Harvey all got in on the advertisements for the Miss Universe NFT project, which Miss Universe presenter Paula Shugart said was "going to be the first brand in the NFT space that is about women, about women's empowerment, and embracing the technology, and moving forward.
 I love it; this is the first one that is away from other more male-oriented spaces."
 Buyers were offered signed prints, virtual meetings with the models, exclusive events, and a chance to win $50,000.
 None of this materialized, the Miss Universe Instagram account was deleted, and NFT owners who asked questions began to be banned from the project's Discord channel.

 $100,000 to charity, governance power over the project funds, a boxing game, and weekly competitions and raffles were all promised as a part of the Tekashi 6ix9ine-backed Trollz NFT collection.
 However, the project crumbled shortly after it began, with creators removing the ability to mint new NFTs before the designated number were released, a takeover of a Discord bot funneling prospective buyers to scam links, and the rapper deleting any trace of his affiliation with the project.
-One buyer lost $40,000; it's not been reported how much was lost in total to the apparent scam.
+One buyer lost $40,000; around $4 million in total was poured into the apparent scam.

 Crypto lending service C.R.E.A.M.
 Finance lost $130 million in a flash loan attack.
 It was the third hack of the platform this year, following a $37.5 million hack in February and an $18.8 million attack in August.